VickyMontanez/C-Tutorials/README.md

 }
 ```
 ### Summary and conclusions
 This documentation provides a condensed overview of fundamental C# concepts for beginners.
 It covers primitive types, variables, operators, control flow structures, loops, type conversions, non-primitive types, input/output operations, and handling dates and times.
-By understanding these concepts, beginners gain a solid understanding of C# programming essentials, enabling them to write basic programs and build a foundation for further learning and exploration in the language.
+By understanding these concepts, beginners gain a solid understanding of C# programming essentials, enabling them to write basic programs and build a foundation for further learning and exploration in the languag